scotthewitt/ruby-zosc/README.md

     brew install git

-Ruby 1.9.1+ or JRuby is needed for the gems used and I recommend [latest stable release](http://www.ruby-lang.org/en/downloads/)
 OS X 10.6 comes with Ruby 1.8.7 pre installed and we can manage multiple installs of ruby with RVM

     sudo gem update --system #the version of rubygems that comes with 10.6 is a bit outdated so update it